Sign In / Sign Out

 To earn the Lean Six Sigma Green Belt Certificate participants are required to complete the program, and execute an applied Lean Six Sigma project.
 A project report template is provided as well as coaching by an experienced instructor or course facilitator.
 The course is structured according to the Six Sigma “DMAIC” methodology and project status updates, or Tollgates, are scheduled throughout to assist in proper execution of the project.
 The final project report is due 60 days after the end of instruction.
 With the completion of this course, you qualify for Continuing Education Units (CEU) and Professional Development Units (PDU) from Arizona State University.

 Note: A workplace-based Green Belt project is recommended.
 However, if you are unemployed or unable to identify a project, alternatives through a non-profit organization or community association can be identified.
 Many participants have found success in offering a target company, such as one they hope to be employed by in the future, the opportunity to have a Lean Six Sigma project completed.
 The course facilitator will help identify a suitable project and provide additional support if needed.

 This program is for professionals involved in improving processes and operational performance within a specific work area, or as a team member contributing to larger-scale continuous improvement projects.
 The ideal candidates for the ASU Lean Six Sigma Green Belt Certification Program for the Service Industry are professionals that work in: government, financial institutions, customer service, healthcare, retail, hospitality, real estate, education, utility providers, etc. This certification serves as the foundation for the Six Sigma Black Belt certification program.

-Working knowledge of statistics is recommended, such as a college-level statistics course, other statistic training or work-related experience.
+Working knowledge of statistics is recommended, such as a college-level statistics course, other statistics training or work-related experience.